PhoenixDL/rising/README.md

 ### `rising.loading`
 Provides classes which can be used to load your data.
 We provide some baseclasses like the `Cachedataset` or `Lazydataset` which can be easily used to load data either from the RAM or hard drive.
 In contrast to the native PyTorch datasets you don't need to integrate your augmentation into your dataset.
-Hence, the only perpose of the dataset is to provide an interface to access individual data samples.
+Hence, the only purpose of the dataset is to provide an interface to access individual data samples.
 Our `DataLoader` is a direct subclass of the PyTorch dataloader and handles the batch assembly and applies the augmentation transformations to whole batches at once.
-Additionally, there is a container class which can be used to hold multiple datasets at once and thus provides a interface for the entirety of your data (e.g. train/val split or kfold).

 ### `rising.transforms`
-This module implements many augmentation transformations which can be used during training.
+This module implements many transformations which can be used during training for preprocessing or augmentation.
 All of them are implemented directly in PyTorch such that gradients can be propagated through them or augmentations could be computed live on the GPU.
-Finally, all transforms are implemented for 2D and 3D data.
+Finally, all transforms are implemented for 2D and 3D (volumetric) data.

-In the future, support for keypoints and bounding boxes will be added (bounding boxes are suported with an inefficient workaround with segmentations).
+In the future, support for keypoints and other geometric primitives which can be assembled by connected points.

 ## `rising` MNIST Example with CPU and GPU augmentation
 `rising` uses the same `Dataset` structure as PyTorch and thus we can just reuse the MNIST dataset from torchvision.